 An Unbelievable Life

-Born Karola Ruth Siegal, a younghad the horrible misfortune of watching her father taken away by the Nazis in 1930’s Germany.
+Born Karola Ruth Siegal, a younghad the horrible misfortune of watching her father taken away by the Germans in 1930’s Germany.
 While that would not be an uncommon experience for young Jewish children of that era, Ruth was fortunate to be sent to a Swiss boarding school in 1939 by her mother and grandmother.
 Ruth would never see a member of her family again.

 Meanwhile, at the boarding school, Ruth was beginning to show her zeal for independence much to the annoyance of school leadership.
 An avid reader, it was reported that from an early age that she was unafraid and unashamed to tackle taboo conversations.